New Regulations for Shipping Lithium Ion Batteries

 Lithium ion battery regulations effective April 1

 This new regulation also comes with an accelerated timeline – the change will take effect as of today, April 1, 2016.
-Other aspects of the new legislation include:
+Other aspects of the new lithium ion battery regulations and legislation include:

 Lithium Ion Batteries a Safety Concern

 This new legislation comes as a response to safety concerns of transporting lithium ion batteries.
 These types of batteries come with fire and explosion risks, and the Federal Aviation Administration, the International Aviation Transport Association, and the U.S. National Transportation Safety Board are working together to keep passengers on airplanes safe.
 Several commercial passenger airlines, such as Delta and United Airlines, already have rules and guidelines in place that prohibit lithium ion batteries from being transported as cargo on their aircraft.
 The NTSB has issued a recommendation that lithium ion batteries be physically separated from other flammable cargo, and also recommends that airlines establish maximum loading density requirements designed to restrict the amount of lithium ion batteries and other hazardous materials on aircraft.
 This recommendation comes after their investigation of the 2011 crash of Asiana Airlines, where it was concluded that the crash was caused by a fire from batteries in the cargo area.

 It’s crucial that shipping and transportation companies take steps to be compliant with these new regulations.
 At Flash Global, we work diligently to stay on top of the latest shipping trends and regulations, enabling you to remain compliant and productive, regardless of external factors and laws.
 For more information on how these changes will affect global trade compliance, contact us today.

 Deliver remarkable service supply chain solutions and support to our customers with a purposeful sense of urgency.
 Focus on meeting our customers’ needs as expected, anytime, every time and anywhere with flawless, efficient and transparent execution.